-Retired now, he began working with our youth in 1981 and did much to support children in care.
+He began working with our youth in 1981 and did much to support children in care.
 He looked after group home admission and discharge medical exams for thousands of CCAS kids.
+Even today, he remains committed, consistently providing medical services to CCAS youth in care.